Juneteenth: The long road to becoming a federal holiday

 Edwards, who died just one year before Biden’s signing, became known as Mr. Juneteenth.

-Meanwhile, Lee worked with another name that often goes unheard: Ronald Myers.
+Meanwhile, Opal Lee worked with another name that often goes unheard: Ronald Myers.

 Myers worked for more than 25 years in the push to federally recognize Juneteenth, even establishing the Juneteenth Observance Foundation.
 He died in 2018.